-1. Procedures.

-- 1.1.
-To promote broadband deployment, particularly in unserved and underserved areas, a Communications Provider may elect to apply for a State-wide franchise with respect to one or more types of Communications Service. - 1.1.1.
-No Communications Provider shall be required to obtain an authorization under this Article 10 for the provision of a Communications Service. or to obtain access to a Public Right-of-Way. - 1.1.2.
+- 1. Procedures. - 1.1.
+To promote broadband deployment, particularly in unserved and underserved areas, a Communications Provider may elect to apply for a State-wide franchise with respect to one or more types of Communications Service. - 1.1.1.No Communications Provider shall be required to obtain an authorization under this Article 10 for the provision of a Communications Service. or to obtain access to a Public Right-of-Way. - 1.1.2.
 A Communications Provider that offers Cable service may elect to satisfy its obligations under 47 U.S.C. § 541 by obtaining a Statewide franchise under this Article 10. - 1.1.3.
-Nothing in this Article exempts a Communications Provider that has received a State-wide franchise pursuant to this Article from complying with the provisions and requirements of Article 9 for any Communications Service not covered by the State-wide franchise. - 12 The (designated State agency) shall notify an applicant within 10 business days of receipt of the application for a State-wide franchise whether the application is complete, and if not what deficiencies must be addressed. - 13.
-The (designated State agency) shall have 180 days from the determination that an application for a State-wide franchise is complete to render a decision on the application.

-2. Authorizations and Fees.

-- 21. No Authority in the State shall require a Communications Provider that has received a State-wide franchise pursuant to this Article to obtain a separate franchise, license, authorization, certificate, or other approval with respect to the same type of Communications Service covered by the franchise. - The (designated State agency) shall establish the necessary rules and regulations to implement this provision.
+Nothing in this Article exempts a Communications Provider that has received a State-wide franchise pursuant to this Article from complying with the provisions and requirements of Article 9 for any Communications Service not covered by the State-wide franchise. - 1.2.
+The (designated State agency) shall notify an applicant within 10 business days of receipt of the application for a State-wide franchise whether the application is complete, and if not what deficiencies must be addressed. - 1.3.
+The (designated State agency) shall have 180 days from the determination that an application for a State-wide franchise is complete to render a decision on the application. - 2.
+Authorizations and Fees. - 2.1.
+No Authority in the State shall require a Communications Provider that has received a State-wide franchise pursuant to this Article to obtain a separate franchise, license, authorization, certificate, or other approval with respect to the same type of Communications Service covered by the franchise; nor may any Authority in the State require a fee of the Communications Provider above the State authorized franchise fee for any Communications Service authorized by the franchise. - 2.2.
+The (designated State agency) shall establish the necessary rules and regulations to implement this provision.
 Such rules and regulations shall include, but not be limited to, appropriate and reasonable filing fees, requirements for corporate financial capabilities, designation of corporate officials and contact information, designation of service territory, reasonable rules or regulations relating to access to public rights of way and infrastructure and to placement or maintenance of